ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ### 4. GPU Acceleration (Recommended)

-The application uses EasyOCR for text recognition.
+The application uses RapidOCR for text recognition.
 GPU acceleration significantly improves performance:

 - **Enabled by default** in both GUI and CONFIG.py
-- Requires CUDA-compatible NVIDIA drivers
+- Uses ONNX Runtime with DirectML support on Windows
-- The embedded Python includes PyTorch with CUDA support
+- The embedded Python includes ONNX Runtime for GPU acceleration
 - Can be toggled in the GUI's Configuration tab

 ### 5. Start the Application

 #### GUI Mode (Recommended):
-- **Double-click `start_gui.bat`** or run `python_embedded\python.exe genshin_impact_rich_presence_gui.py`
+- **Double-click `start_gui.bat`** or run `python3.13.11_embedded\python.exe webview_launcher.py`
 - Click "Start Rich Presence" in the GUI
 - Monitor activity in real-time through the GUI

 #### Console Mode (Limited):
-- Run `python_embedded\python.exe main.py`
+- Run `python3.13.11_embedded\python.exe main.py`
 - View OCR detection status in the console window

 **Console mode provides:**